One day, a friend came to me and asked whether the modern way of pastoral administration is not doing pastoral care ministry.

 And I will dwell in the house of the Lord

-Referring to Psalm 23, I told my friend if you’re a pastor, how can you lead your “sheep” to green pastures, beside the still waters, soul restoration, paths of righteousness, and so on if you’re not there with them?
+Referring to Psalm 23, I told our friend, if you’re a pastor, how can you lead your “sheep” to green pastures, beside the still waters, soul restoration, paths of righteousness, and so on if you’re not there with them?

 My friend said that the modern way might be doing pastoral care in the church every Sunday.